-In this work we show empirically, visually and trough a similarity scores analysis that replacing ordinary CNL by an Inner Ensemble average (IEA) of CNLs in a CNN can reduce the variance of this model.
-To the best of our knowledge we are the first to introduce the usage of ensemble average within a CNN architecture instead of combining multiple trained CNNs.
+In this work, we show empirically, visually and through similarity score analysis that replacing ordinary convolutional layer by an Inner Ensemble Average (IEA) of convolutional layers in a CNN can reduce the variance of this model.
+We propose it as a convenient technique to improve the performance of CNN predictive models.

-This work is organized as fellow, section ~\ref{IEA} defines IEA mathematically and discusses the suitable number of ensembles needed.
-Section ~\ref{experiments} shows the experiments performed on different benchmark datasets like MNIST dataset \cite{lecun1998mnist}, rotated-MNIST dataset \cite{larochelle2007empirical} and CIFAR-10 dataset \cite{krizhevsky2009learning} using well-known deep CNNs architectures.
-We show the results of CNL only models, IEA of CNLs models and ensemble of both techniques.
-In sections \ref{vaniea} a visual analysis of the features generated from IEA usage is performed.
-Also, in section \ref{vaniea} we introduce a metric to measure the similarity between the features generated from IEA and CNLs.
+This work is organized as follows, section ~\ref{IEA} defines IEA mathematically.
+Section ~\ref{experiments} shows the experiments performed on different benchmark datasets including MNIST~\citep{lecun1998mnist}, rotated-MNIST~\citep{larochelle2007empirical}, CIFAR-10, and CIFAR-100~\citep{krizhevsky2009learning} using well-known deep CNN architectures.
+We show the results of convolutional-layer-only models, IEA of convolutional layers models and ensemble of both techniques.
+In section \ref{vaniea}, a visual analysis of the features generated by IEA is performed.
+Section \ref{vaniea} also introduces a metric to measure the similarity between the features generated from IEA and convolutional layers.